 - 1 red chilli - finely chopped

-- 2 tbsp fresh basil - chopped roughly
+- 2 tablespoon fresh basil - chopped roughly

-- Cook the pasta according to packet instructions and then drain, rinse and set aside.
+- Cook the pasta according to packet instructions and then drain, rinse and set aside.300 g penne pasta

-- While the pasta cooks, sauté the onion in a tablespoon of olive oil until it is soft and translucent.
+- While the pasta cooks, sauté the onion in a tablespoon of olive oil until it is soft and translucent.1 onion, 1 tablespoon olive oil

-- Pour in the blended tomatoes and simmer for 10 minutes.
+- Pour in the blended tomatoes and simmer for 10 minutes.800 g tinned tomatoes

-- Add the broccoli and simmer for 5 minutes.
+- Add the broccoli and simmer for 5 minutes.200 g broccoli

-- Season with 1 tsp salt and pop in the basil and the drained pasta, then stir well.
+- Season with 1 teaspoon salt and pop in the basil and the drained pasta, then stir well.
 Make sure all of the pasta is well coated in the sauce.
-Serve and enjoy!
+Serve and enjoy!1 teaspoon salt, 2 tablespoon fresh basil

 - San Marzano tomatoes are the best type of tinned tomatoes to use.
 It's not a big deal if you don't have this type though, any tinned tomatoes will work.